Pride 2021: Getting back out there

 Clancy Slack, Data Scientist and lead of the Pride Employee Resource Group (ERG) at Figma, shares what Pride month means to him, how we’re participating at Figma, and a call to designers, artists, and makers to create Pride posters in Figma.

 Figma’s mission is to make design accessible to all.
 That means we spend a lot of time thinking about lowering barriers, leveling the playing field, and fostering communities of belonging and shared interests.
-And, it’s part of why we built Figma Community, where hundreds of thousands of Figma users come together each week.
-We believe that nothing great is built alone, and rely on each other and our community to create better—together.
+And, it’s part of why we built Figma Community Today we’re introducing two new spaces in Figma: The Figma Community and a redesigned Figma workspace.

 Like many companies in our industry, we have a handful of internal Employee Resource Groups (ERGs) that connect Figmates around shared identities.
 For members of the LGBTQ+ community, having space at work to be authentic and open is so important.
 I have led the Pride ERG since it was founded in 2019.
 Even before that, the LGBTQ+ community at Figma was organically coming together and hosting events to elevate our stories and the issues facing the broader community.